Andrettin/Wyrmsun/readme.txt

 * Abilities
 - Dwarven loremasters can now learn the Mace Mastery ability.

+* Buildings
+- Added "Enter Map Layer" button for Cavern Entrances and Portals, which changes the current map layer to the one the building leads to.

 * Heroes
 - Hero encyclopedia entries now display their level and acquired abilities.
 - Hero encyclopedia entries now support displaying their birth dates.